NativeScript Blog

 A Practical Setup Path

-If you want to try file routing in a NativeScript Solid app today, the shortest path looks like this.
+The shortest path to file routing in a NativeScript Solid app today:

 1. Create the app